CSIS-iLab/india-states/_posts/2021-09-14-bhupendra-patel-is-sworn-in-as-the-chief-minister-of-gujarat.md

 ---
 content_type: articles
 breadcrumbs: articles
-title: Bhupendra Patel is sworn in as the chief minister of Gujarat
+title: Bhupendra Patel sworn in as the chief minister of Gujarat
 date: 2021-09-14 04:00:00 +0000
 states:
 - Gujarat